 Hi, my name is Michelle and I am the expat parent behind this website.
 As a hobby and passion, I put together this page to help parents, parents-to-be, and new arrivals to Switzerland.
-In addition to my full-time work and parenting commitments, I offer this website, moderate e-groups and offer telephone and online consultations to expectant parents and newcomers to Switzerland.
-I also lead breastfeeding workshops for perinatal professionals.
+In addition to my full-time work and parenting commitments, I offer this website and moderate several facebook groups specifically targeted to expectant parents , breastfeeding mothers, and newcomers to Switzerland.
 Take a look through my pages, below at the blogs, or use the search to browse through old topics.

 What is a troc?